OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Capitol Hill resides east of the Colorado State Capitol building.
-It’s a true piece of Colorado history, full of several turn-of-the-century mansions and is worth exploring for the architecture alone.
-It’s also full of restaurants and bistros, coffeehouses and a few seedier bars along Colfax.
-Benny’s Mexican Restaurant is a Denver staple and an excellent place to try that signature Colorado green chili.
-City O’ City is a vegetarian restaurant that’s been racking up accolades for years.
+Stop off at Capitol Hill, east of the Colorado State Capitol building, to learn about Colorado’s history.
+The district is home to turn-of-the-century mansions and worth exploring for the architecture alone.
+It’s also brimming with parks, modern restaurants and bistros, coffeehouses and bars along Colfax Avenue.
+Benny’s Restaurant and Cantina is a Denver staple and an excellent place to try Colorado’s signature green chili, while City, O’ City, a vegetarian restaurant, has been racking up accolades for years.
 Capitol Hill also has several parks and specialty shops and is a great area to walk around.

-The Highlands area is a large neighborhood slightly removed from the heart of downtown, but don’t think this makes it any less exciting.
-The Highlands can essentially be divided into three distinct areas.
-LoHi, closest to downtown, features some of the city’s most interesting restaurants and bars.
-Enjoy urban street food in an old mortuary at Linger Eatuaries and save room for Ice Cream at Little Man, in the shape of a giant milk can.
-Highlands Square boasts several trendy boutiques, coffee shops and restaurants like Happy Bakeshop.
-And, finally, enjoy the galleries and artists on display in the Tennyson Street Cultural District is the place to go for galleries galore.
+The Highlands, divided into three distinct areas, is a large neighborhood slightly removed from the heart of Downtown Denver – but that doesn’t make it any less exciting.
+LoHi features some of the city’s best up-and-coming restaurants and bars; enjoy urban street food in an old mortuary at Linger and a frozen treat at Little Man Ice Cream.
+Highlands Square boasts several trendy boutiques, coffee shops and restaurants such as Happy Bakeshop, while the Tennyson Street Cultural District is the place to go for galleries galore.

-Washington Park, or Wash Park as the locals call it, centers on the 165-acre area of the same name.
-The park is lovely, with plenty of tree-lined paths for dog walkers and fitness fanatics (of which there are plenty), as well as two lakes and several flower gardens.
-But the Wash Park neighborhood is also home to South Pearl Street and Old South Gaylord, both hotspots for local restaurants, art galleries and boutiques.
-Take advantage of the South Pearl Street Farmer’s Market from June to October.
-The whole area is pristinely manicured and very family-friendly.
+Washington Park, or Wash Park as Denverites call it, centers on the family-friendly green area of the same name.
+It comprises 165 acres (68ha) of tree-lined paths for dog walkers and joggers, two lakes and several flower gardens.
+Elsewhere, the Wash Park neighborhood is home to South Pearl Street and Old South Gaylord, both of which are hotspots for local restaurants, art galleries and boutiques.
+Take advantage of the South Pearl Street Farmers’ Market from May to November.

-Cherry Creek is Denver’s high-end shopping and dining district and it’s only about a five minute ride from downtown.
-Central to the area is the Cherry Creek Shopping Center.
-The mall features over 160 stores, 40 of which are exclusive to Cherry Creek.
-Designers available at Cherry Creek include Burberry, Louis Vuitton and RH.
+Cherry Creek, a high-end shopping and dining district, is only about a five-minute ride from Downtown Denver.
+Central to the area is the Cherry Creek Shopping Center, a mall with more than 160 stores, including Burberry and Louis Vuitton.
 The district also features Cherry Creek North, an outdoor shopping area with 16 blocks of art galleries, independent boutiques and upscale dining options.
-Diners might enjoy eating at Elway’s, owned by former Denver Bronco’s quarterback John Elway, for a bite to eat.
+Head to Elway’s, owned by former Denver Bronco’s quarterback John Elway, for a bite to eat.

-Santa Fe Arts District is the largest art district in the state of Colorado, with more that 30 galleries and studios, as well as several restaurants and shops.
-The neighborhood honors its Hispanic roots with the Museo De Las Americas and many of the local restaurants, such as the popular El Noa Noa Mexican Restaurant.
-The district’s First Friday Art Walks give visitors an opportunity to tour galleries and studios along with live music, food carts and other festivities.
-Stranahan’s Whiskey Distillery, the first Colorado-born whiskey, also offers tours and tastings at their facility.
+The Art District on Santa Fe is the largest art district in Colorado, with more than 30 galleries and studios, as well as several restaurants and shops.
+The neighborhood honors its Hispanic roots with the Museo de las Americas and many of its local restaurants, such as the popular El Noa Noa Mexican Restaurant.
+The district’s First Friday Art Walks allow guests to tour galleries and studios; the event also features live music, food carts and other festivities.
+Stranahan’s Colorado Whiskey, the first Colorado-born whiskey, also offers tours and tastings at its distillery.